Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Is mercerized cotton toxic?

-- Mercerized cotton is regular cotton that has been treated with sodium hydroxide and then thoroughly washed and neutralized.
+Mercerized cotton is regular cotton that has been treated with sodium hydroxide and then thoroughly washed and neutralized.
 When the process is controlled and the fabric is properly rinsed, no caustic soda remains on the fiber, so mercerized cotton is not considered toxic for consumers.
 The main impact is in the wet-processing stage at the mill, which should have good chemical handling and wastewater treatment.

 Is combed cotton toxic?

-- Combed cotton simply means the short fibers and impurities have been mechanically removed to make a smoother, stronger yarn.
+Combed cotton simply means the short fibers and impurities have been mechanically removed to make a smoother, stronger yarn.
 No extra chemicals are needed beyond normal spinning finishes, so combed cotton is not toxic by itself.
-Its impact depends on how the original cotton was grown and what dyes or finishes are later added to the fabric.
+Its real impact depends on how the original cotton was grown and what dyes or finishes are later added to the fabric.

 Is washed cotton toxic?